Syria, rebels trade blame over fragile U.N. ceasefire

 In all, Damascus says 2,600 of its personnel have been killed in the fighting.

-Activists have been dismayed at the pace of the observer deployment, and a senior U.N. official said this week it would take a month to put the first 100 monitors on the ground.
+Activists have been dismayed at the pace of the observer deployment.
+A senior U.N. official said this week it would take a month to put the first 100 monitors on the ground, though the world body is working to speed up the pace of deployment.

+The main reasons for the slow pace are national bureaucracies in approving and freeing up officers to join the U.N. force, called UNSMIS; the need to train them before deploying; and bureaucracy on the part of Damascus in issuing visas.
+Syria has already refused to allow one officer to join UNSMIS because of his nationality, U.N. officials say.

 Only 15 are in place so far out of an envisaged full-strength team of 300 to be led by Norwegian General Robert Mood.